bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_main.md

 1. <a href="../statisticalsignalprocessing_rational_recap">Recap: LTI systems </a>- This section provides a brief review of fundamental concepts including linear time-invariant systems, stabitlity, invertibility and minimum-phase.

+3. <a href="../statisticalsignalprocessing_rational_spectral_factorization">Spectral factorization </a>- Can we obtain any random signal by simply filtering white noise?
+In this section, we describe how this can be achieved by the innovation representation.

 2. <a href="../statisticalsignalprocessing_rational_arma">Auto-regressive moving-average (ARMA) signal models  </a>- This section describes an efficient representation of (stationary) random signals in terms of two polynomials, one accounting for the "autoregressive" part and the other for the "moving-average" part.

-3. <a href="../statisticalsignalprocessing_rational_spectral_factorization">Spectral factorization and innovation representation </a>- Can we obtain any random signal by simply filtering white noise?
-In this section, we describe how this can be achieved by the innovation representation.